California Watershed Protection Fund Grant

 - To be eligible for a California Watershed Protection Fund grant, the applicant and project must meet the following criteria:

-- The project must be designed to benefit the water quality of the currently eligible watersheds and their ecosystems:
+- Projects Supported must be designed to benefit the water quality of currently eligible watersheds and their ecosystems:

-- Southern California Bight and Los Angeles area watersheds, including Santa Ana River and San Gabriel River
+- Southern California Bight with an emphasis on Los Angeles area waterbodies, including specific limited funds for Compton Creek, Santa Ana River, and San Gabriel River, and projects that reduce plastic water pollution.

 - Applicant requirements: